mubaraqwahab/thinkdev/src/lessons/01-introduction.md

 To instruct a computer, we must "speak" its language, the <i>machine language</i>.
 However, the language is difficult to learn &mdash; it's "zeroes and ones", as they say.
 Over time, people have developed higher-level languages that are closer to our human languages so that it's easier to program the computer.
 JavaScript is one of these "high-level languages".

 We still have to translate these languages into machine language for the computer to understand.
 We use programs called <i>compilers</i> to do this translation.
-(A little irony here: we don't "compile" JavaScript when we run Node.
-I'll explain why in the next extras.)
+(A little irony here: we don't "compile" JavaScript when we use Node.
+Under the hood, Node translates our code as it runs it.)

 You might wonder, <i>why don't we just program in our human languages?</i> The problem is that our languages are very ambiguous.
 The same word/phrase/clause can mean very different things depending on the context.
 For example, the phrase "what's up?" can be used as a greeting, but it can also be a literal question, as in "what is above?".
 Programming languages avoid this so that we get predictable results from the computer.